appliedblockchain/ab-website/_posts/2021-09-21-physical-nfts.md

 # Summary

 The core points to consider when creating an NFT representing physical world assets:
-- ho will be the custodian?
+- Who will be the custodian?
 Why will people know to trust them?
 - What mechanism will be used to link the physical asset to the NFT?
 - Will the additional activity and liquidity provided by an NFT lead to additional revenues?